70. 5 Myths sabotaging your job hunting and career.

 How do you make your job application stand out?

-- You need to clearly demonstrate with your online application that you are a good fit for the role.
+- You need to demonstrate with your online application that you are a good fit for the role.
 An application process is not showcasing what you've done; it's showcasing what you can do.

 - Do you understand the power of technology and how it's impacting your online application?
 Do you know how LinkedIn and what you have on your profile are affecting your online LinkedIn application?
 If you apply through LinkedIn, your LinkedIn profile has to be done in a certain way for you to rank well for that role that you've just applied for.
 Your resume design or CV design and how it may affect the readability by bots and how important it is for it to be nicely read by the human eyes.